 Candidates must identify which picture contains the target shape.
 Note that the hidden image will be the exact same size, shape and orientation as the target shape.

 1. Below is your target shape.
 Which of the following five options contains this shape?

-After taking the CAT4 Level D test, a pupil’s score is initially calculated as a raw score made up of the number of questions correctly answered.
+After taking the CAT4 Level D test, a pupil’s score is initially calculated as a raw score made up of the number of questions with correct answers.

 Results are then interpreted in comparison with a national percentile score relating to children of a similar age and sitting the same CAT4 Level D test.

-The analysis of raw scores plus the pupils' age results in a series of ‘normative scores’.
-Three types of normative score are provided to interpret pupils’ CAT4 performance.
-These variations are:
+The analysis of raw CAT4 scores plus the pupils' age CAT4 results in a series of ‘normative scores’.
+Three types of normative scores are provided to interpret pupils’ CAT4 performance.
+These test score variations are: